breedx2/prepply/README.md

 * page content min-height (like in "misc" page, it's too stubby/short)
 * background image too big?  different sizes for viewport size?
 * add github link on computers (and maybe nav?)
-* changing content of a single blog screws paging, just redo them all(?)
 * dev server _should_ generate blogs and everything on the first go...just no on successive.
 * improve landing/splash page.
 * make a theme